-It was later released on the Wii's Virtual Console on June 19, 2007 in Japan, July 23, 2007 in North America, and on July 27, 2007 in Europe.
-It was later released for the Sega Mega Drive in 1991, and was renamed Dragon's Fury (Devil Crash MD in Japan), which was developed by the company Technosoft.
-A PlayStation Network version was released in Japan on July 15, 2009, and is compatible on the PlayStation 3, and PlayStation Portable.
+Devils Crush was later released for the Sega Mega Drive in 1991, renamed Dragon's Fury (Devil Crash MD in Japan), and was developed by Technosoft.
+In 2007, Devil's Crush was released on the Wii Virtual Console.
+A PlayStation Network version was released in Japan in 2009, and is compatible with the PlayStation 3, and PlayStation Portable.

-Devil's Crush plays similar to the previous game in the series (Alien Crush), in that it has a free scrolling pinball table that goes three screens high instead of two.
-The flippers are back, and now there are three flippers, one on each screen.
+Devil's Crush features similar gameplay to the prior Alien Crush, but its free scrolling table goes three screens high instead of two.
+There are three flippers, one on each screen.
 Balls must be charged, then released into the table to begin scoring points.
 The basic goal is still to gain as much points as possible before losing all of the balls.
 There are many objects placed throughout the pinball table, which either need to be hit or entered in such a way that the ball sits inside to score points.

 There is a pentagram on the top screen, and if all the Roman Numerals are hit robed fiends start circling around the pentagram.
 This leads to a bonus round and gain a lot more points as well.
 Devil's Crush uses a dark hell oriented theme, and many creatures and objects placed throughout are related to Hell, or the Devil in a way.
 There are also secret holes you can shoot the ball into, thus getting to a different screen which is 1 of 6 different mini boss fights which can be fairly tough, but if successful, will earn a lot of points.